leanprover-community/logic_and_proof/propositional_logic_in_lean.rst

 .. code-block:: lean

-    variable A : Prop

-    -- BEGIN
-    section
     example : ¬ A :=
-      assume h : A,
+    fun h : A ↦
-      show False, from sorry
+    show False from sorry
-    end
-    -- END

 If you have proved a negation ``¬ A``, you can get a contradiction by applying it to a proof of ``A``.

 .. code-block:: lean

-    variable A : Prop

-    -- BEGIN
     section
-      variable h1 : ¬ A
+    variable (h1 : ¬ A) (h2 : A)
-      variable h2 : A

-      example : false := h1 h2
+    example : False := h1 h2

     end
-    -- END

 Truth and falsity
 ~~~~~~~~~~~~~~~~~